ksimms2/ksimms2.github.io/README.md

 ### Week 3
 Week 3 of the coding bootcamp came with another roller coaster.
 There were numerous ups and downs that opened up more questions about coding.
 But, this is a good thing.
 The questions have been motivating me more to study when I tired.
 I have been lucky to have classmates that are willing to help.
 The presentations at the end of the week were very comforting.
 The theme was about exactly what I was experiencing that week about using those feeling of failure to motivate you or not letting the success trick you that you know very thing.
 So I practiced writing code this week to help eliminate this fear that I don't know anything.
 It has helped so far.
 But the more I do the better I feel.

+### Week 4
+Week 4, We took our first exam.
+I thought I understood things.
+But It turns out that I was focusing on the wrong type of studying.
+So I am refocusing on a more code writing aspect of my education.
+I will continue to swim on and get better.
+I still know that I know more about Java than I did 4 weeks ago...
+That is a positive.